-Despite not having high protein binding (Riant 1986), other pharmacokinetic properties (moderate liposolubility and high volume of distribution) probably explain why labetalol is excreted in breastmilk in clinically insignificant amounts (Hale 2019, Anderson 2018, FDA 2010, Atkinson 1990 and 1988, Lunell 1985, Michael 1979).
+Despite not having high protein binding (Riant 1986), other pharmacokinetic properties (moderate liposolubility and high volume of distribution) probably explain why labetalol is excreted in breastmilk in clinically insignificant amounts.
+(Hale, Anderson 2018, FDA 2010, Atkinson 1990 and 1988, Lunell 1985, Michael 1979)

 In addition, its low oral bioavailability hinders its transfer to infant plasma from breastmilk, except in premature babies and the immediate neonatal period when there may be increased intestinal permeability.

-Several medical associations, experts and expert consensus believe its use to be safe or probably safe during breastfeeding (Hale 2019 p 418, Briggs 2017, Serrano 2014, Davanzo 2014, Rowe 2013, Podymow 2011, Ghanem 2008).
-The American Academy of Pediatrics considers labetalol to be generally compatible with breastfeeding (AAP 2001).
+Several medical associations, experts and expert consensus believe its use to be safe or probably safe during breastfeeding.
+(Hale, Briggs 2015, Serrano 2014, Davanzo 2014, Rowe 2013, Podymow 2011, Ghanem 2008).
+The American Academy of Pediatrics considers labetalol to be generally compatible with breastfeeding.
+(AAP 2001)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.